10.5 Youth workers

 The SSP cooperation (see section 4.2 and 4.5) offers education to youth workers at youth clubs on influencing the mindset of young people on subjects such as substance abuse, handling of fireworks, etc.

-The DUF, Youth Ring (Ungdomsringen), the association for youth schools, as well as the two national sports federations DGI and DIF all arrange competence development offers for their member organisations.
+The Danish youth Council (DUF), the association for youth schools (The Youth Ring/Ungdomsringen), as well as the two national sports federations DGI and DIF arrange competence development offers for their member organisations.
 For more information on the associations, see section 10.2.

 There is no specific national procedure for the validation of skills gained by youth workers.
 In Denmark, there is a system of general competence assessment that can be used for all types of competences gained through non-formal, informal, and employment activities, which also includes voluntary activities in organisations.
 Youth workers can use the general competence assessment when they wish to enrol in formal education programmes where they do not meet the formal admission requirements.
 See section 6.4 and 2.7.

 There is no national mobility programme dedicated to youth workers.

 A range of organisations distribute profits from the national lottery and football pools (udlodningsmidlerne) for youth and sports associations.
 The funding may support projects that involve mobility of youth workers either nationally or internationally.